ttimot24/HorizontCMS/README.md

 [![Build Status](https://travis-ci.org/ttimot24/HorizontCMS.svg?branch=master)](https://travis-ci.org/ttimot24/HorizontCMS)
 [![Github All Releases](https://img.shields.io/github/downloads/ttimot24/horizontcms/total.svg)]()

 Lightweight CMS built on Laravel 5.3.
-Easy to use for developers, even easier for simple users.
+The core system can be simply extended with themes and plugins.
+Easy to learn for simple users, simple to code for developers.

 There are a lot of work here still.
 USE YOUR OWN RISK ON PRODUCTION!